-Helen is a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
+Helen is Director of Research and Innovation for the Division of Arts and Humanities, a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
 She is also an external examiner and has been involved in validation procedures for external HE institutions.
 As a teacher Helen is passionate about research-led teaching.
 She has won multiple awards for her work with students and has developed innovative modules in which students combine primary historical research, practical work, and seminar discussion.
 She also works with students beyond the classroom, providing unique experiences and opportunities.
 A particular highlight was her 2017 staff-student production The St Barnabas Pilgirmage which was performed as part of the Department of Culture, Media and Sport’s Ypres 100 event in Belgium.

 Helen’s current research focuses on theatre and culture during and immediately after the First World War.
 As part of this she has been involved in a number of Arts and Humanities Council funded-centenary projects.
 These include Gateways to the First World War, the Great War Theatre project and Performing Centenaries.
-She is currently writing a book on war-themed theatre made during and immediately after the First World War.
+She is editor of the forthcoming Cambridge Companion to First World War Theatre and is currently writing a book on theatre during and immediately after the First World War.
 Previously she has published widely on theatre and performance during the long eighteenth-century and she continues to supervise students working around this area.

 As a theatre and cultural historian Helen’s research spans a number of different areas and she has particular interests in digital humanities and collaborative/co-produced research.
 She is a member of the AHRC Peer Review college and has reviewed for the Council for the Humanities of the Netherlands Organisation for Scientific Research.
 She is also a reviewer for publishers including Palgrave, Bloomsbury, Bucknell, and Cambridge.